makerdao/mips/MIP21/MIP21.md

 ## Component Summary

+**MIP21c1: Collateral Parameters** where the per-collateral asset parameters are defined.
+**MIP20c2: Smart Contract Components** where the contracts novel to this proposal are listed and described.
+**MIP20c3: Liquidation Oracle** where the details of the liquidation oracle contract are described.
+**MIP21c4: Write-offs** where the process for writing off losses is described.
+**MIP20c5: Proposed Code** where the proposed code is linked.
+**MIP20c6: Test Cases** where the test cases are listed.
+**MIP20c7: Security Considerations** is TODO **MIP20c8: Auditor Information and Report** is TODO

+## Motivation
+See paragraph summary above.

+## Specification

+### MIP21c1: Collateral Parameters
+- **Liquidation remediation period** (`tau`):
+- **Asset document hash** (`doc`):

+### MIP21c2: Smart Contract Components

+Inserting real world assets via an off-chain asset backed lender, where the liquidations are handled by a third-party requires certain changes to how a module would interact with the Maker protocol.
+Specifically,
+- Minting
+- Repayments
+- Liquidations
+- Write-offs

+The above said, many items remain un-changed from the current mechanism:
+- Debt computation
+- Interest Rates
+- Debt Ceiling Constraint

 - `RwaLiquidationOracle`: which acts as a liquidation beacon for an off-chain enforcer.
 - `RwaFlipper`: which acts as a dummy liquidation module in the event of write-offs.
 - `RwaUrn`: which facilitates borrowing of DAI, delivering to a designated account.